How would you cope financially if you lost your job tomorrow?

-“There is a common misconception that life insurance and critical illness cover can only benefit the very wealthy who have a large amount of assets but as this research demonstrates, many families could benefit from it, if only to protect their family’s day-to-day lives at a difficult time.”
+“There is a common misconception that life insurance and critical illness cover can only benefit the very wealthy who have a large number of assets but as this research demonstrates, many families could benefit from it if only to protect their family’s day-to-day lives at a difficult time.”

 Working families with parents in their 30s and 40s were found to be particularly ‘at risk’.

-Further to that, one in four UK adults do not feel their household has a contingency plan in place if they were to lose their income for four weeks.
+Further to that, one in four UK adults does not feel their household has a contingency plan in place if they were to lose their income for four weeks.

 When asked why they have no provisions for an emergency, 26% said life insurance was too costly, while 19% said they actively avoid thinking about their family’s long-term financial future.

 Given that circumstances could change at any time, it’s always worth being prepared for the worst.

 How to prepare for a financial emergency